 - Thyme – Thyme has many great uses with your flock.
 Not only can you put in in their bedding as an insect repellant, you can also steep with white vinegar and make a natural fly spray.
 Thyme is also great for your chickens to eat because it is thought to help with their respiratory health and has antioxidant, antibiotic and antibacterial properties.

 - Garlic – Garlic is easy to grow and has been used with chickens since Ancient Egyptian times.
 It is thought to help with your chickens laying rates (enhances reproductive health) and helps control parasites.
 Garlic also helps to treat infections and improves your flocks’ appetites.
 Simply crush it up fresh and add to their waterer.

-Plant a few of the above plants, and you will have happy chickens all year round!
+Plant a few of the Chicken-Safe Plantings above, and you will have happy chickens all year round!